ChaseCares/casteel_creek/README.md

 # Casteel Creek

-Casteel Creek is a Rust script to generate a simple profile of a given Zillow¹ or Compass URl.
+Casteel Creek is a Rust script to generate a simple profile of a given a Compass URl.

-1. Zillow is aggressive about scraping, so what you can do is go to the page you want to save right click and view page source, copy the source into a file and pass the file path as the URL.

 The program download the images and create a info text file with some basic information about the location.